-The overall cost of living in San Antonio is lower than the national average and lower than the rest of the state.
+The overall cost of living in the 210 is lower than the national average and lower than the rest of the state.

 In San Antonio, the cost of healthcare is lower compared to other parts of the state + the US.
-And the cost of groceries, housing, transportation, and other miscellaneous expenses in the city have lower average costs than other cities in Texas and the country overall.
+The cost of groceries, housing, transportation, and other miscellaneous expenses in the city have lower average costs than other cities in Texas and the country overall.

 According to a recent study by Attom Data Solutions, it’s actually more affordable to buy a home in Bexar County than to rent.

 Take a look at the chart below to see how SATX’s cost of living compares to that of Austin.

 Interested in seeing San Antonio’s cost of living compared to cities in other states?
 We played around on NerdWallet’s cost of living calculator, where you can put in any city along with your current pre-tax household income to find out what other cities you could actually afford to live in.

 We took a look at the cost of living in San Antonio compared to Austin.
 Here’s what we found: